 Members of governing boards are subject to recall after six months in office by the qualified electors of the school district.
 A person or organization intending to file a recall petition against a member of the governing board shall submit an application to the County School Superintendent.

 How can I see an agenda or minutes from a Governing Board Meeting?

 School district governing boards are subject to Arizona open meeting laws.
 Notices of meetings, including an agenda of the matters to be discussed or decided, must be available to the public at least 24 hours prior to the meeting, except in the case of an actual emergency.
 The minutes or a recording shall be open to public inspection three working days after the meeting.
 The board may hold certain discussions in executive session (not open to the public).
 Examples include discussions of employment, salaries, and consultations with attorneys for the district.
 A public vote shall be taken before any legal action binds the school district.

-What happens when a Governing Board Member can’t fulfill their term?
+What happens when a Governing Board Member can’t fulfill his/her term?